-- 1. Generally.
-Before CCIOA, "transition" from declarant control to owner control was a haphazard, informal and an ongoing process.
+- 1. General.
+Before CCIOA, "transition" from declarant control to owner control was a haphazard, informal, and an ongoing process.
 CCIOA requires the declarant to gradually turn over control of the association as Units are sold or time expires. - 2.
 Officers.
-At all times, the Executive Board elects the officers. - 3.
-Election of Initial Owner/Board Members.
+At all times, the Board of Directors elects the officers. - 3.
+Election of Initial Owners/Board Members.
 Under CCIOA, three special meetings are anticipated during the declarant control period.
-More meetings may be advisable and fewer may be possible, but fewer meetings are not recommended.
+More meetings may be advisable, and fewer may be possible, but fewer meetings are not recommended.
 Preparations and planning for these special meetings should begin before the first sale and then be implemented through the declarant and/or management of the association.

 The first meeting is to occur not later than 60 days after the conveyance of 1/4 of the "units that may be created" to owners other than the declarant.
-At that time, at least one member, but not less than 1/4 of the members of the Executive Board, must be elected by owners other than the declarant.
+At that time, at least one member, but not less than 1/4 of the members of the Board of Directors, must be elected by owners other than the declarant.

 The second meeting is to be held not later than 60 days after the conveyance of 1/2 of the "units that may be created" to owners other than the declarant.
-At this meeting, not less than 1/3 of the members of the Executive Board must be elected by owners other than the declarant.
+At this meeting, not less than 1/3 of the members of the Board of Directors must be elected by owners other than the declarant.

 The third meeting is to be held not later than the termination of the period of declarant control.
-At that meeting, owners are to elect an Executive Board of at least three members, a majority of whom must be owners other than the declarant.
+At that meeting, owners are to elect a Board of Directors of at least three members, a majority of whom must be owners other than the declarant.